materialsproject/fireworks/docs/installation_tutorial.rst

 You have now stored a FireWork in the database!
 It is now ready to be launched (state = ``READY``).

-.. note:: More details on using the ``SubProcessTask`` are presented in the later tutorials.
+.. note:: More details on using the ``ScriptTask`` are presented in the later tutorials.

 Launch a Rocket on the FireServer
 =================================